-The purpose of the award is to recognize outstanding Floridians age 50+ who are making a powerful difference in their communities in ways that are consistent with AARP’s mission, vision, and commitment to volunteer service and that inspire others to volunteer.
+The purpose of the award is to recognize outstanding individuals who are making a powerful difference in their communities in ways that advance AARP’s mission, vision, and commitment to volunteer service and that inspire others to volunteer.

 AARP Florida Andrus Award for Community Service nominees must meet the following eligibility requirements:

 • Nominee must be 50 years or older.